-At [nap_names id=”FIRM-NAME-1″], in Beverly Hills, our mission is to ensure that big companies are held accountable when they attempt to take advantage of hard-working people.
+At the Law Offices of Todd M. Friedman in Woodland Hills, our mission is to ensure that big companies are held accountable when they attempt to take advantage of hard-working people.
 Improper assessment of foreign transaction fees by large banks is one of the cases we are taking on.
 We represent individual consumers who have experienced monetary damages as well as groups of people nationwide.

 How Banks Are Over-Charging Customers